AayRatt/Sportlyst/README.md

 The Sportlyst API is built with Node.js and Express, using MongoDB.
 It provides endpoints for retrieving sports and venue information.
 The API is hosted at `https://sportlystapi.onrender.com/`.

-## Contributing

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Acknowledgments

 - Arnoldo Bermudez